Chicago B Author-Date style features parenthetical author-date in-text citations and a corresponding reference list.

 ... thousands of teachers, principals, early childhood workers and academics have graduated and gone on to make their mark in and out of the classroom in communities (University of Newcastle 2019).

-Whenever you reference works by authors who SHARE the SAME SURNAME, but who are in fact different people:
+To cite works by authors who SHARE the SAME SURNAME, but who are in fact different people:

 Adding the initial to the author names helps readers avoid confusion with the in-text referencing and allows easier location of entries in your reference list.